jianmin-chen/prancer/README.md

 This is the most fucking detailed code I have written.
 More comments than LOC.

 Might translate this into NumPy to vectorize operations and learn NumPy in more detail.
 We'll see.

+## Going through the book

+* Implementing tuples, vectors, and points, which are basically variations on one another
+* Implementing colors